smart-data-lake/smart-data-lake/docs/reference/transformations.md

 It's of course also possible to include additional libraries for your code, so anything you can do in Spark Scala, you can do with SDLB.

-##### As separate file
+##### As Scala class
-If you have a Java/Scala project, it usually makes sense to create separate files for your custom Scala code.
+If you have a Java/Scala project, it usually makes sense to create separate classes for your custom Scala code.
-Any files in your classpath are picked up and can be referenced.
+Any classes in your classpath are picked up and can be referenced.

 To transform data in a 1-to-1 action, i.e. CopyAction:
 ```